 There are two types of options: calls and puts.
 The buyer of a call has the right to buy a stock at a set price until the option contract expires.
 The buyer of a put has the right to sell a stock at a set price until the contract expires.

-The primary benefit of a protective put strategy is it protects against losses during a price decline in the underlying asset, while still allowing for capital appreciation if the stock increases in value.
+The primary benefit of a protective put strategy is it helps protect against losses during a price decline in the underlying asset, while still allowing for capital appreciation if the stock increases in value.
 Of course, there is a cost to any protection: in the case of a protective put, it is the price of the option.
 Essentially, if the stock goes up, you have unlimited profit potential (less the cost of the put options), and if the stock goes down, the put goes up in value to offset losses on the stock.

 A hypothetical trade